galina0217/Spring2022_MANA130377/README.md

 ## Course Description

-This course introduces basic concepts, algorithms, and techniques of data visualization on different types of data, including but not limited to (1) graph data, (2) text data, (3) sequence data and (4) high-dimensional data.
+We are in the digital era of exploding amount and complexity of data.
+This course aims to provide students with data representation methods and visualization techniques that increase the understanding of complex data, including but not limited to (1) graph data, (2) text data, (3) sequence data and (4) high-dimensional data.
 The class project involves hands-on practice of data visualization from big data.
 The course is an undergraduate-level data science or computer science course.
 Also, the course may attract students from other disciplines who need to understand, develop, and use data visualization techniques to analyze large amounts of data.

 ## Prerequisites
 - You are expected to have background knowledge in data analysis.